Tidal deformability and other global parameters of compact stars with strong phase transitions

-We notice that objects on the twin branch are more compact (in comparison to the polytropic branch) and give smaller $\Lambda$ values.
-Such solutions are more favored from the point of view of the GW170817 analysis.
-In the case of high-mass twin branch (where transition point occurs around $2~M_{\odot}$), stars in the range of GW170817 masses have larger $R$ and larger $\Lambda$ than lower-mass twins.
-Due to the fact, that NS with the same compactness have different tidal deformability (due to the different EOS), we show that deviation from the $\Lambda - GM/Rc^2$ fit proposed in the literature, for the broad range of the hybrid EOS, is around $5\%$ for $\Lambda < 100$ and increases above $10\%$ for the higher values of $\Lambda$.
-Similar inaccuracy we find in the fit on the $\tilde{\Lambda}$ versus $R(M_1)$ plane, where discontinuous relations for the hybrid EOS span wider range in $R$ than ``standard'' ones, like e.g. the SLy4 EOS.
+We find that objects on the twin branch are more compact (in comparison to the polytropic branch) and give smaller $\Lambda$ values.
+Such solutions are more favoured from the point of view of the GW170817 analysis.
+In the case of a high-mass twin branch (where the transition point occurs around $2~M_{\odot}$), stars in the range of GW170817 masses have larger $R$ and larger $\Lambda$ than lower-mass twins.
+Because the NS with the same compactness can have different tidal deformability (due to the different EOS), we show that the deviation from the $\Lambda - GM/Rc^2$ fit proposed in the literature, for the broad range of the hybrid EOS, is around $5\%$ for $\Lambda < 100$ and increases to above $10\%$ for the higher values of $\Lambda$.
+We find a similar inaccuracy in the fit on the $\tilde{\Lambda}$ versus $R(M_1)$ plane, where discontinuous relations for the hybrid EOS span a wider range in $R$ than the standard ones (e.g. the SLy4 EOS).